 When are we open?

-We sell at the Plumsteadville Grange Farm Market on Saturdays, 9:00a.m.-12:30p.m., June 4th-October 29th.
+We sell at the Plumsteadville Grange Farm Market every Saturday, 9am-12:30pm, June-October.
 We have eggs, honey, and meat available year-round, just message/email us!

 What do we sell?

 We currently grow mixed produce, cut flowers, and have both duck and chicken eggs.
-Later in the year we will offer pasture-raised chicken, forest-grazed pork, and grass-fed lamb.
+We also raised pastured chicken, forest-grazed pork, and grass-fed lamb.
 Sign up for our email to get updates on availability each week!